bparanj/crystal/electronics/experiments/queue/led-circuit.md

 - Whether you connect the resistor before the LED or after, the current flowing through both the resistor and the LED is 32 mA.
 The resistor limits this current to prevent the LED from burning out, regardless of its position in the series.

-The key takeaway is that in a series circuit, the current is the same through all components.
+in a series circuit, the current is the same through all components.
 The resistor will protect the LED by limiting the current flow, whether it is placed before or after the LED.
 Therefore, the resistor effectively controls the current throughout the entire circuit, ensuring safe operation for the LED.